maxlevesque/list_all_valid_3j_symbols/README.md

 ```

 Rules for 3j symbols to be different from 0 are:
-    * j1, j2 and j3 are natural integers,
+    * j1, j2 and j3 are natural numbers,
     * sum rules : m1+m2+m3/=0,
     * triangle rule: abs(j1-j2)<=j3<=j1+j2.